 Hey, Japanese learner.

 Looking to learn some Japanese question words?
 Good, good!

-Keep reading.
+So, keep reading.
 In this guide, you’ll master all of the Japanese question words in a few minutes.

 So, let’s jump in.